 Arcadia Power started in 2014 as a way to help provide you with a simple, free option to choose renewable energy.
 It helps you be able to contribute to an increased use in renewable energy resources.
 In addition, Arcadia can help you save money on your own personal energy bills.

-In our 2020 Arcadia power review, I will show you exactly how Arcadia can help you lower your electric bill.
+In my 2020 Arcadia power review, I will show you exactly how Arcadia can help you lower your electric bill.

 For starters, Arcadia is an accredited member of the Better Business Bureau.
 They’ve been accredited since their inception of 2014 and currently have a B rating with the BBB.
 The reason for their B rating per the BBB website is they do have complaints against them.
 Most of the complaints I found were related to issues with connecting customer’s current utility bill to Arcadia.

 In addition, Arcadia Power is a member of the U.S. Department of Energy’s National Community Solar Partnership.
 This partnership exists for the purpose of helping expand solar energy opportunities.

 Today Arcadia has over 300,000 members across all 50 U.S. states.
 When you sign up to be a member, you get instant access to renewable energy sources to help power your home.